tnordquist/my-fun-run-client/docs/user_stories.md

 ## User-stories

-* Race Enthusists
+* Race Enthusiasts

-    > As an ultra-runner who runs long hours, I want to be able to track my runs so that I can see
-                      >my progress while training.
+    > As an ultra-runner, I run long hours preparing for each race, I would really benefit from
+                      >being able to track each run and view stats later for progress.

-* New Runners.
+* Unmotivated Runners.

-    > As someone who is new to running I am looking for help staying motivated!
+    > As runner that lacks motivation, I would love to have an app that provides encouragement and
+                          > motivation along my runs to keep me going!

-* Bored Runners
+* Runners in a Rut
     > I run regularly along my same route and would like something new and exciting without having
                   >to go far from home.